-At the same time, they share some key qualities.
+And yet they share some core elements of effective schools.
 Their leaders not only articulate a vision of excellence and hold everyone to high standards, they stay close to the real action of teaching and learning.
 Mutual respect and trust run deep in their cultures.
-The whole school community embodies a sense of collegiality and commitment and members are supported by mentoring and professional development.
-Data from many sources are used diligently to adapt teaching and learning to support every student.
-Families and educators work together in partnership.
+Faculty are supported by mentoring and professional development and have time to coordinate their work.
+Data from many sources drive adaptations to support every student.
+Families and educators work together in trust.

-Using standards of excellence evidenced by student achievement measures and research-based indicators of school quality, the Department celebrates high-performing schools and schools with a high percentage of students from disadvantaged backgrounds that significantly improve whole-school test scores and student subgroup test scores.
+Using standards of excellence evidenced by student achievement measures and research-based indicators of school quality, the Department honors high-performing schools and schools that are making great strides in closing any achievement gaps among student groups.

 National Blue Ribbon Schools are honored at an annual awards ceremony in Washington, DC, where each receives a plaque and flag to signify its exemplary status.
 These schools serve as examples for other schools throughout the nation and details of their achievements are shared on the U.S. Department of Education’s website.